Bash Index : G - The 'G' Bash commands : description, flags and examples

 return lines containing matches that form whole words. word matches either at the beginning/end of line, and between characters that are not letters, digits or the underscore.

--x --line-regexp Select only those matches that exactly match the whole line.
-For a regular expression pattern, this is like parenthesizing the pattern and then surrounding it with ^ and $.
+return only results that exactly match the whole line.
+For a regular expression pattern (-E pattern), this is like parenthesizing the pattern and then surrounding it with ^ and $.

 Example